TrueBlocks/trueblocks-core/docs/content/docs/chifra/chaindata.md

-  -e, --hashes    display only transaction hashes, default is to display full transaction detail -U, --uncles    display uncle blocks (if any) instead of the requested block -t, --trace     export the traces from the block as opposed to the block data -a, --apps      display only the list of address appearances in the block -u, --uniq      display only the list of uniq address appearances in the block -n, --uniq_tx   display only the list of uniq address appearances in each transaction -c, --count     display the number of the lists of appearances for --apps, --uniq, or --uniq_tx
+  -e, --hashes    display only transaction hashes, default is to display full transaction detail -U, --uncles    display uncle blocks (if any) instead of the requested block -t, --trace     export the traces from the block as opposed to the block data -s, --apps      display only the list of address appearances in the block -u, --uniq      display only the list of uniq address appearances in the block -n, --uniq_tx   display only the list of uniq address appearances in each transaction -c, --count     display the number of the lists of appearances for --apps, --uniq, or --uniq_tx